bmoshe/bootcamp-backend/README.md

  - `spec/factories/sessions.rb`

 #### Writing Factories
-The Rails generator should have generated an empty factory for the `Task` model when we created it.
+The Rails generator should have created an empty factory for the `Task` model when we created it.
 By default, it should look something like this:

 ```ruby